kellinwood/moodle-ltijs-tool-demo/README.md

 * Click the gear icon on the right side of the page
 * Select 'Turn editing on'
 * Click 'Add an activity or resource'
-* Click 'Eternal Tool'
+* Click 'External Tool'
-* Enter 'Class Summary' for the Activity name
+* Enter 'Tool 1' for the Activity name
-* Select 'Class Summary' from the Preconfigured tool select list
+* Select 'Tool 1' from the Preconfigured tool select list
 * Click 'Save and return to course'
 * Click the gear icon gain and turn editing off

 ## Launch the tool

-* Click on 'Class Summary'
+* Click on 'Tool 1'